Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Introduction

-where $B' = (2L)^{m+1} B$ depends only on $m$, $L$ and $\reach \mathcal{N}$.
-Moreover, one can take $U \in C\left( \H^{m+1}, \mathcal{N} \right)$, where the singular set $S \subset \H^{m+1}$ is a finite set whose cardinality is controlled by the right-hand side of~\eqref{eq:III-1} or, in case $u \in L^\infty(\S^m,\mathcal{N})$, by the right-hand side of~\eqref{eq:III-2}. \end{theorem}
+where $B' = L^{m+1} B$ depends only on $m$, $L$, and $\reach \mathcal{N}$.
+Moreover, one can take $U \in C\left( \H^{m+1} \setminus S, \mathcal{N} \right)$, where the singular set $S \subset \H^{m+1}$ is a finite set whose cardinality is controlled by the right-hand side of~\eqref{eq:III-1} or, in case $\diam_{\mathcal{N}}{u(\S^m)} \leq L$, by the right-hand side of~\eqref{eq:III-2}. \end{theorem}

 Establishing if a Euclidean embedding of a non-compact Riemannian manifold has positive reach is notoriously a very difficult task, in general.
 Therefore, our results would be of very limited interest without a reasonable criterion for identifying Riemannian manifolds with this property.
-In this respect, very recently A.~Petrunin proved in~\cite{P} the following theorem. \begin{mainthm}[{Petrunin, \cite{P}}] Suppose $\mathcal{N}$ is a complete, smooth, connected Riemannian manifold with $1$-bounded geometry.
+In this respect, A.~Petrunin proved in~\cite{P} the following theorem. \begin{mainthm}[{Petrunin, \cite{P}}] Suppose $\mathcal{N}$ is a complete, smooth, connected Riemannian manifold with $1$-bounded geometry.
 Then, $\mathcal{N}$ admits an isometric tubed embedding into a Euclidean space $\R^\nu$, for some $\nu \in \N$, if and only if $\mathcal{N}$ has uniformly polynomial growth.
-The number $\nu$ can be estimated in terms of the dimension $n$ of $\mathcal{N}$ and of the degree of the growth polynomial of $\mathcal{N}$. \end{mainthm} In Theorem~\ref{thm:p}, a {\em tubed embedding} means a Euclidean embedding with positive reach, {\em $k$-bounded geometry} refers to the boundedness of the covariant derivatives of the Riemann curvature tensor up to order $k$ and {\em uniformly polynomial growth} to the fact that the volume of geodesic balls is controlled by a uniform polynomial function (called a {\em growth polynomial}) of the radius (precise definitions are given in Section~\ref{sec:embeddings}).
+The number $\nu$ can be estimated in terms of the dimension $n$ of $\mathcal{N}$ and of the degree of the growth polynomial of $\mathcal{N}$. \end{mainthm} In Theorem~\ref{thm:p}, a {\em tubed embedding} means a Euclidean embedding with positive reach, {\em $1$-bounded geometry} refers to the strict positivity of the injectivity radius along with the boundedness of the first covariant derivative of the Riemann curvature tensor, and {\em uniformly polynomial growth} to the fact that the volume of geodesic balls is controlled by a uniform polynomial function (called a {\em growth polynomial}) of the radius (precise definitions are given in Section~\ref{sec:embeddings}).
 By results in \cite{LeobacherSteinicke}, if $\eps > 0$ is the reach of the tubed embedding of $\mathcal{N}$ into $\R^{\nu}$ provided by Theorem~\ref{thm:p}, then the nearest-point projection is smooth up to the boundary of each $\delta$-neighbourhood of $\mathcal{N}$, for every $\delta \in (0,\eps)$.